-Our board of directors may amend, suspend or terminate our 2016 Plan at any time, subject to certain limitations set forth in the 2016 Plan.
-Unless the Board determines otherwise, no amendment of the 2016 Plan shall affect the terms of any award outstanding on the date of such amendment.
-Unless terminated sooner by our board of directors or extended with stockholder approval, our 2016 Plan will terminate immediately prior to the tenth anniversary of June 20, 2027.
+Our Board of Directors may amend, suspend or terminate our 2022 Plan at any time, subject to certain limitations set forth in the 2022 Plan.
+Unless the Board determines otherwise, no amendment of the 2022 Plan shall affect the terms of any award outstanding on the date of such amendment.
+Unless terminated sooner by our Board of Directors or extended with stockholder approval, our 2022 Plan will terminate immediately prior to the tenth anniversary of stockholder approval of the 2022 Plan.

-Subject to the limitations set forth in the 2016 Plan, the committee may (i) amend the terms of any award; (ii) grant awards in substitution of awards granted by another issuer in return for the grant of new awards for the same or a different number of shares of common stock and on the same or different terms and conditions; and (iii) offer to buy out for a payment in cash or cash equivalents an award previously granted or authorize the recipient of an award to elect to cash out an award previously granted, based upon such terms and conditions as the committee
+Subject to the limitations set forth in the 2022 Plan, the committee may (i) amend the terms of any award; (ii) grant awards in substitution of awards granted by another issuer in return for the grant of new awards for the same or a different number of shares of common stock and on the same or different terms and conditions; and (iii) offer to buy out for a payment in cash or cash equivalents an award previously granted or authorize the recipient of an award to elect to cash out an award previously granted, based upon such terms and conditions as the committee determines.

-Without the approval of the Company's stockholders, no amendment or modification of the 2016 Plan by the Board may (i) increase the number of shares of common stock which may be issued under the 2016 Plan, (ii) change the description of the persons eligible for awards, or (iii) effect any other change for which stockholder approval is required by law or the rules of any relevant stock exchange.
+Without the approval of the Company's stockholders, no amendment or modification of the 2022 Plan by the Board may (i) increase the number of shares of common stock which may be issued under the 2022 Plan, (ii) change the description of the persons eligible for awards, or (iii) effect any other change for which stockholder approval is required by law or the rules of any relevant stock exchange.

-No action by the Board or the committee pursuant to the 2016 Plan may impair the rights of the recipient of any award outstanding on the date of such amendment or modification of such Award, as the case may be, without the participant's consent; except as otherwise permitted by the 2016 Plan or if the Board or committee, as the case may be, determines in its sole discretion that (i) such amendment or alteration either is required or advisable in to comply with law or to meet the requirements of or avoid adverse financial accounting consequences under any accounting standard, or (ii) such amendment or alteration is not reasonably likely to significantly diminish the benefits provided under the award, or that any such diminution has been adequately compensated.
+No action by the Board or the committee pursuant to the 2022 Plan may impair the rights of the recipient of any award outstanding on the date of such amendment or modification of such Award, as the case may be, without the participant's consent; except as otherwise permitted by the 2022 Plan or if the Board or committee, as the case may be, determines in its sole discretion that (i) such amendment or alteration either is required or advisable in order to comply with law or to meet the requirements of or avoid adverse financial accounting consequences under any accounting standard, or (ii) such amendment or alteration is not reasonably likely to significantly diminish the benefits provided under the award, or that any such diminution has been adequately compensated.